 The Fingal region is one of the drier areas of the state with irrigated agricultural enterprises focusing on largely on fodder crops, fennel, potatoes, seed and poppy production.
 The main impediment to expansion of irrigation in the region is the limited availability of water and lack of security associated with supply during the drier summer months.

-The preferred option is a larger 12,600ML riparian delivery, South Esk only scheme.
-This larger scheme will support future demand in the region and allow for potential augmentation of the scheme to include the piped sections at a later point in time should there be sufficient demand and water available at that stage to do so.
+After much investigation a 12,600ML riparian delivery, South Esk River only, preferred option was established and presented for public consultation in September 2020.
+This larger scheme will support future demand in the region and allow for potential augmentation of the scheme to include the piped sections (such as St. Marys and Royal George) at a later point in time should there be sufficient demand and water available at that stage to do so.
 It is intended that the scheme will delivery water over a 150-day summer irrigation period nominally from 1 November to 31 March annually.